LimeChain/gosemble-research/docs/2-go-to-wasm.md

 #### 2.1.6.
 Imported vs exported memory

-Imported memory works a little bit better than exported memory since it avoids some edge cases, although it also has some downsides, however, it does not matter too much.
+Imported memory works a little better than exported memory since it avoids some edge cases, although it also has some downsides, however, it does not matter too much.
 Working with exported memory is almost certainly still supported.
 In fact, this is how it worked in the beginning.
 However, the current spec describes that memory should be made available to the Polkadot Runtime for import under the symbol name `memory`.

 #### 2.1.7.
 External memory management